meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 ### Is it dangerous?
 It may lead to a higher risk of more dieseas and cancer (Astrup et al. 2004).
 It also needs to be constantly monitored.
 ### Would you recommend?
+I would not recommend this diet because it is highly restrictive and may lead to an unhealthy relationship with certain food groups that are necessary for holistic health.